Dead No More: The Clone Conspiracy: Lead-in plot

-It was revealed that the revived ones were clones, created by Jackal to bring the villains to do his bidding.
-Jackal went awry that Francine's DNA cloned was mixed in with Electro's DNA.
-This led to Electro dying upon Francine absorbing the electricity and becoming the new Electro instead.
-When Prowler infiltrated New U Technologies on Peter Parker's behalf and was accidentally killed by Francine during a chase, Jackal revived him while providing Francine a suit when she becomes the new Electro.
+After J. Jonah Jameson Sr. is hospitalized at Mount Sinai Hospital, Peter Parker and Jameson's son J. Jonah Jameson are approached by Rita Clarkson of New U Technologies, who offers to treat Jameson with the company's technology.
+It is revealed that the individuals the Jackal revived are clones created to do his bidding.
+Jackal's plans go awry when Francine Frye absorbs Electro's electricity powers, killing him.
+Prowler infiltrates New U Technologies on Peter's behalf and is accidentally killed by Francine, but Jackal manages to revive him.
 Jackal has Prowler find out what Parker Industries is up to.

-When Peter Parker scanned the Living Brain to find out why it was acting unusually, Doctor Octopus' consciousness asked why it was erased.
-Realizing the truth, Peter Parker shut down Living Brain only for Doctor Octopus' consciousness to reactivate Living Brain and cause it to self-destruct while escaping in the Octobot.
-Arriving at New U Enterprises, the Doctor Octopus-possessed Octobot plans to get his biological body back, convinced that the consciousness in Parker's body was 'infected' by its time in Spider-Man's body to believe that Peter was superior rather than himself.
+When Peter scans the Living Brain to find out why it is acting unusually, Doctor Octopus' consciousness asks why it was erased.
+Realizing the truth, Peter shuts down Living Brain only for Doctor Octopus' consciousness to reactivate and escape in the Octobot.
+Arriving at New U Enterprises, the Doctor Octopus-possessed Octobot plans to get his biological body back.

-With J. Jonah Jameson Sr.'s health declining, Peter has to endure Jonah's and May's concerns for his extreme skepticism for using New U, with his secret identity preventing him from informing them of the real reason he doubts them.
-Peter remains adamant of sticking to the conventional procedure and J. Jonah Jameson Sr. has sided with him.
-Peter's superheroic endeavors prevent him from accompanying May and Jonah as J. Jonah Jameson Sr.'s health reaches critical status and he undergoes conventional surgery.
-To make matters worse, this is not enough and J. Jonah Jameson Sr. dies.
+With Jameson Sr.'s health declining, Peter has to endure Jonah's and May's concerns for his extreme skepticism about New U, with his secret identity preventing him from informing them of the real reason he doubts them.
+Peter remains adamant with sticking to the conventional procedure and Jameson Sr. has sided with him.
+Peter's superheroic endeavors prevent him from accompanying May and Jonah as Jameson Sr.'s health reaches critical status and he undergoes conventional surgery.
+Despite the surgery, Jameson Sr. dies.